The Town Hall (New York City): Speeches

 Various activists, politicians, artists, and other speakers have long preferred Town Hall for speeches, even before the America's Town Meeting of the Air era.
 The Town Hall's opening week in January 1921 included a speech by suffragist Carrie Chapman Catt and General John J. Pershing.
 Lady Astor, the first woman to serve in the Parliament of the United Kingdom, spoke at Town Hall in its early years, as did social reformer Jane Addams.
-The authors Edna Ferber, Henry James, Thomas Mann, and Carl Sandburg have also spoken at Town Hall, as well as politicians including U.S. presidents Calvin Coolidge, Theodore Roosevelt, and Woodrow Wilson, and British prime minister Winston Churchill.
+The authors Edna Ferber, Henry James, Thomas Mann, and Carl Sandburg have also spoken at Town Hall, as well as politicians including US presidents Calvin Coolidge, Theodore Roosevelt, and Woodrow Wilson, and British prime minister Winston Churchill.
 Naval officer Richard E. Byrd spoke about military issues, educator Booker T. Washington talked about racial issues, and labor leader Samuel Gompers discussed labor.

 Notable speeches have included a lecture on November 13, 1921, birth control advocate Margaret Sanger was arrested and carried off the stage after attempting to speak to a mixed-sex audience about contraception.
-Anarchist Emma Goldman spoke at Town Hall while in the U.S. on a visa preventing political lectures.
-In 1960, former U.S. first lady Eleanor Roosevelt spoke at Town Hall to promote Adlai E. Stevenson II's presidential campaign, and an Africa Freedom Day rally was held.
+Anarchist Emma Goldman spoke at Town Hall while in the US on a visa preventing political lectures.
+In 1960, former US first lady Eleanor Roosevelt spoke at Town Hall to promote Adlai E. Stevenson II's presidential campaign, and an Africa Freedom Day rally was held.
 Town Hall also hosted what The New York Times described as "musical lectures", including an event in which Thomas Beecham spoke while playing the piano.

 When America's Town Meeting of the Air was broadcast from 1935 to 1956, each episode generally included a set of brief remarks on a predetermined topic from four speakers, followed by short questions from audience members.
 George Denny moderated the discussions.
 The first episodes from the 1930s featured numerous debates on economic, political, and social issues, and even extreme viewpoints were entertained.
 Such episodes included discussions about the New Deal, press freedom, and labor unions.
 During World War II, the broadcasts focused on wartime discussions, which tended to be controversial among the audience members.
 Other episodes of the 1940s included discussions on racial issues, with both Langston Hughes and Clare Boothe Luce; preventing world famine; the legality of communism, with Joseph McCarthy; and dependency on welfare, with Hubert Humphrey.
 After World War II, episodes tended to focus on international relations.

 Town Hall is still used in the modern day for political debates and speeches.
 In 1996, Town Hall hosted a debate between columnists from the left-wing magazine The Nation and the right-wing magazine National Review.
-Town Hall also hosted a summit in 2000 in opposition to globalization, as well as a 2016 debate between U.S. presidential candidates Bernie Sanders and Hillary Clinton.
+Town Hall also hosted a summit in 2000 in opposition to globalization, as well as a 2016 debate between US presidential candidates Bernie Sanders and Hillary Clinton.